 If you need to apply for a non-immigrant visa, the United States Visa Information Service for Australia encourages applicants to apply at least three months in advance of the intended date of travel.

-Australians with a criminal record (regardless of how minor the offence or how long ago it took place) should ensure they seek advice from their nearest US Embassy or Consulate about their visa requirements for entering or transiting the United States.
+Australians with a criminal record (regardless of how minor the offence or how long ago it took place) should seek advice from their nearest US Embassy or Consulate about visa requirements for entering or transiting the United States.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest